 In just a few days’ time, we will be only two weeks away from the sacred month of Ramadan.
 As we welcome this much anticipated month we also have to prepare ourselves mentally, physically, and emotionally for what lies ahead.
 Although it is one of the most cherished months in the Muslim religion it also comes with a great deal of commitment and sacrifice which we eagerly do for the pleasure of the Almighty.
 While this article will feature information pertaining to South Africa only - a country found at the most southern tip of Africa please click on the link below to get more information regarding Ramadan from around the globe.

-Ramadan in South Africa – depending on the sighting of the moon- is expected to begin on the 13th of April at sunset.
-The first day of fasting will commence on Wednesday the 14th of April.
-Due to the night preceding the day in the Islamic calendar, the first Tarawih is expected to take place on Tuesday evening.
+Ramadan in South Africa – depending on the sighting of the moon- is expected to begin on 2nd of April.
+The first day of fasting will commence on Saturday the 2nd of April.
+Due to the night preceding the day in the Islamic calendar, the first Tarawih is expected to take place on Friday evening.

 Ramadan is expected to end on the 2nd of May with the hope of Eid ul Fitr being celebrated on Sunday the 3rd of May.
 Again this is entirely dependent on the moon.
 In South Africa masses of people flock to Sea Point in Cape Town to view the new moon.
 Although this is the most common spot, the moon has been sighted in other provinces as well.
 The final decision though lies with the Islamic Body known as the Jamaitul Ulama who use strict Islamic rulings and criteria to determine the credibility of the sighting

 South Africa’s prayer times differ according to the provinces in which one resides.
 If you are closer to Cape Town the fasting period is longer with Gauteng and Kwa Zulu Natal being significantly shorter.
 In Pretoria, we will be fasting for just over 12 hours with Sehri beginning on the first day at 04:55 and Iftar at 18:16.
 However due to it being the beginning of our Winter season in the Southern Hemisphere; as the days progress our fasts will be getting shorter.